 Report: Las Vegas draws more millennial, first-time visitors

-More than 42 million people visited Las Vegas in 2016, according to a report from the resort's biggest travel booster released Wednesday, April 5. .
-In this April 4, 2017, photo, the fountains of Bellagio erupt along the Las Vegas Strip in Las Vegas.
+In this April 4, 2017, photo, people walk along the Las Vegas Strip in Las Vegas.
+More than 42 million people visited Las Vegas in 2016, according to a report from the resort's biggest travel booster released Wednesday, April 5. less In this April 4, 2017, photo, people walk along the Las Vegas Strip in Las Vegas.

 Add your comments below